chelseasenter/bank-and-voting-analysis-with-Python/README.md

              footer declaring winner <p> <p>

 ## Review of Projects: notes, links, etc.

+After seeing how other READMEs are formatted, I will no longer include the brainstorming section.
+I will possibly the Pseudocode portion, especially when I'm completing coursework to show my work.
+This illustrates to me the importance of extracurricular projects, so I have the freedom to exclude "my process" notes and focus fully on the material I'm creating.<p><p>

+I was doubtful the scripts I wrote could be condensed further.
+However, after looking over it, I'm quite pleased with what I created.
+I'm sure I will find quicker ways to get the results I need, but for now this wasn't half bad.<p><p>

 __Some links that I found helpful during these projects:__<p>
 [how to round a number in python](https://stackoverflow.com/questions/20457038/how-to-round-to-2-decimals-with-python)<p>
 [how to write files to a txt file](https://www.datacamp.com/community/tutorials/reading-writing-files-python)<p>